unDemian/unDemian/README.md

 <img src="https://raw.githubusercontent.com/unDemian/unDemian/refs/heads/main/cursor%201.jpeg" width="380" alt="Cursor Button keycap" />

-I use AI tools heavily and deliberately: for speed, for exploring edge cases, and for the parts of the stack I haven't touched in a while (looking at you, that one AWS service).

 ---

 ## What I Actually Care About

-UI details that most engineers skip.
-Query performance.
-Systems that don't surprise you on-call.
-Making something that looks intentional, not assembled.

 If a button feels off, I'll fix it.
 If the p99 latency spikes under load, I want to know why.